 The best sources of vegan protein include natural soy, lentils, beans, quinoa, and seitan, says Rosser.

 You shouldn't replace animal products with junk

-Swapping out meat for white bread, pasta, and other packaged foods sets you up for failure on the vegan diet, says Rosser.
+Swapping out meat for white bread, chips, and other packaged foods sets you up for failure on a vegan diet, says Rosser.
 "It's not a good idea to trade in animal products, which contain protein, vitamins, and minerals, for processed foods that provide little nutritional value other than calories."
 The result: hunger, weight gain, and a grumpier mood.

 Take it easy on soy-based products

-You don't have to make the switch at once
+You don't have to go vegan at once

 You won't just wake up one morning magically vegan.
 It takes work, so it should also take time, Henderson says.
 "Start by adding more plant-based foods to your diet, while at the same time cutting back on animal products, especially those that are non-organic, and more importantly processed, refined foods.
 Making gradual changes and assessing how you are feeling along the way is key," she says.

 Be prepared to read food labels